sandrocanmart/DataMining2-Human_Activity_Recognition/README.md

 # DataMining2-Human_Activity_Recognition
  Project for the exam of Data Mining - Part II Advanced Topics.
-Dataset available in (https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones)
+Dataset available in (https://www.kaggle.com/datasets/uciml/human-activity-recognition-with-smartphones).
+ The idea is to analyze the data in order to compriend the way of classify the action of the volunteer.
+The final work is summariezed in a written report, readeable in the repository.